 If you offer more than one product, you probably wonder how customers that purchase a specific product behave differently over time compared to other customers.
-In this article, we explore analyses that can help you answer the following questions:
+This article explores analyses that can help you answer the following questions:

 Among customers who purchase a specific item,

-When building customer repurchasing activity analyses, we recommend using the following metrics:
+When building customer repurchasing activity analyses, Adobe recommends using the following metrics:

 This measure is defined as the total number of repeat orders, as a percent of total orders.
-In other words, this is the likelihood that an order will be followed up by another order.
+In other words, this is the likelihood that an order is followed by another order.
 This measure identifies items that are likely to entice customers to come back to your store.

-This metric allows you to understand whether customers who purchase specific items are more valuable over the course of the their lifetime.
-If this number is higher for one item compared to other similarly-priced items, this would suggest that your higher-value customers tend to purchase this item.
+This metric allows you to understand whether customers who purchase specific items are more valuable over the course of their lifetime.
+If this number is higher for one item compared to other similarly priced items, this would suggest that your higher-value customers tend to purchase this item.

 This measure shows customer’s ordering frequency, or the time it takes for the customer to order again.
 If the time to next order is shorter for one item compared to other items, this would suggest that people who purchase this item tend to come back sooner.

-Keeping the above metrics in mind, Let us take a look at an example involving coffee products.
+Keeping the above metrics in mind, look at an example involving coffee products.